 1940- In southern France near Montignac a pet dog fell through a crack in the ground into an underground chamber.
 When four boys follow in to retrieve the dog they discover the Lascaux Caves Ice-Age paintings, where, a Stone Age man created some of the earliest artwork.

 1941-THE WALT DISNEY STRIKE ENDS- Everyone goes back to work after the NLRB, with a lot of behind the scenes pressure from the Bank of America, settled the dispute.
 Walt Disney had to recognize the cartoonists guild, give screen credits, double the salaries of low paid workers retroactive to May 29th and re-hire animator Art Babbitt.
 Walt Disney immediately got on a train to Washington to try and convince the feds to reverse the decision or get an injunction in court.
 He failed.
+Many of the lead strikers were made to feel so unwelcome, they left anyway and formed UPA Studios.
 Ironically within a few months the war would break out and artists who had been bitter foes would be compelled to work side by side in the U.S. Army Picture Unit.

 1954- Television comedian Ernie Kovacs married Edie Adams, the Muriel Cigar Girl.
 They married in Mexico, and at the insistence of Kovacs used a priest who read the entire service in Spanish, a language neither of them understood.